GetResponse/dev_resources/landing-page-guide.md

 ##### Webform

-Allow to subscribe to one of user campaign
+Allow to subscribe to one of user's campaign

 * 'action' param must be empty.
 Target campaign is set outside of the template in landing-page preference panel.
 * Labels position can be add by one of class show below to the "wf-item-pos" class: